 Those individuals eligible for membership who shall desire to become members of this church shall make written application to the pastor or church board.
 The church board shall have the right and authority to determine the eligibility and acceptability of all applicants for membership by majority vote.
 Those approved for membership by the church board shall be received into the church publicly at any of its regular services, and their names thereupon added to the church membership roll.
 No applicant for membership shall be accepted as a member within 30 days before an annual business meeting or within 10 days before a special business meeting.

 Section 3.
 Pastor and Spouse

-By virtue of office the pastor shall be considered an active voting member of the church during his tenure.
-The pastor's spouse shall become an active voting member simultaneously with the pastor, subject to section 9 of this Article VI.
+By virtue of office the pastor shall be considered an active voting member of the church during his or her tenure.
+The pastor’s spouse shall become an active voting member simultaneously with the pastor, subject to section 9 of this Article VI.

 Section 4.
 Transfer Members